 As a bluff, and to keep the Confederates guessing about his next moves, he planned other diversions.
 One was to send an amphibious force of about 1,600 men to occupy Yazoo City, and from there to raid on up the Yazoo River as far as possible, seizing cotton, mules, and food to be brought down to warehouses in Yazoo City for further shipment to his Vicksburg stronghold.
 Two tinclad gunboats would protect the warehouses.

 The raiding in Central Mississippi would keep Rebel troops there too busy to hinder his Meridian expedition.

-By mid-afternoon the southerners had found and burned much of the looted cotton and had retake most of the miles and supplies not inside the warehouses.
+By mid-afternoon, the southerners had found and burned much of the looted cotton and had retaken most of the miles and supplies not inside the warehouses.
 Considering their objectives largely gained they began an orderly withdrawal.
-Rushing out of the warehouses to fire and the departing enemy, the Yankees were quick to claim a Southern rout that is, until their true losses were realizes the next day. *
+Rushing out of the warehouses to fire and the departing enemy, the Yankees were quick to claim a Southern route that is, until their true losses were realized the next day. *

 *See additional articles included in this booklet for more details on this bloodiest day of the way in Yazoo County.